 Where Do I Start?

-You have also realized that today’s use then throwaway culture is immoral and unsustainable, and there is a real need for change.
-However, the good news is that by adopting a sustainable living lifestyle, you can help the planet, its people, plants, and animals and start the process of preventing a global catastrophe.
+You have realized that today’s wasteful and throwaway culture is immoral and unsustainable, and there is a real need for change.

-All this can be done from your own home and with minimal cost; indeed, you might actually make savings over time rather than add extra expenditure.
+All this can be done from your own home and with minimal cost; indeed, you will make savings rather than add extra expenditure.

 Sound too good to be true?

-You can choose to adopt some, none, or all of them, but if you change just one aspect of your life for the better, then this post will have fulfilled its purpose.
+You can choose to adopt some, none, or all of them, but if you change just one aspect of your life for the better, then this article will have fulfilled its purpose.

 Why Change To A Sustainable Lifestyle?